 Note to Leaders: You'll want to make sure that your Geocoin has traveled to at least 3 different places before starting this activity .
-If it has not, then you can always select a different geocoin to complete this exercise.
+If it has not, then you can always select a different geocoin to complete this exercise (you can identify and 'adopt' someone else's geocoin that is already in circulation).
 You can conduct a search for Trackable Geocoins on www.geocaching.com., and under the 'Play' menu, select 'Find Trackables'.
 You can search for a "Trackable by name", and enter VirginiaView (for a listing of all VirginiaView Geocoins), Map@syst (for a listing of all Map@syst Geocoins), 4H (for a listing of all 4H geocoins), or any other geocoin name that you might be familiar with.
 You can sort these lists by distance traveled (number of miles).